unknowVariable/unknowVariable/README.md

 - 👋 Hi, I’m @alixconstantin
-- 👀 I’m interested in HTML5, CSS3, JavaScript, React, jQuery, PHP, Symfony, etc.
-- 🌱 I’m currently learning anything, most of public repository are random stuff practise for fun mostly, website and applications are in private
+- 🌱 I’m currently Node.jss & Express
 - 💞️ I’m looking to collaborate on anything interesting that is related to code
 - 📫 alix.constantin@gmail.com